romanurbanovic/DemoLoansPlatformTests/README.md

 2. Open the solution file `DemoLoansPlatformTests` in Visual Studio 2019.

 ## Usage
+1. Ask me for LoginDataFile "Lendstream_login_data.txt"

+2. Write "Lendstream_login_data.txt" to your local mashine.

+3. Correct the "loginDataFileLocation" parameter in "Helper.cs" class to match Lendstream_login_data.txt file location on your mashine.

-1. Build the solution by selecting `Build > Build Solution` from the menu.
+4. Build the solution by selecting `Build > Build Solution` from the menu.

-2. Once the solution is built, you can run the tests in Visual Studio:
+5. Once the solution is built, you can run the tests in Visual Studio:
    - Open the Test Explorer window by selecting `Test > Test Explorer` from the menu.
    - Click on "Run All Tests" in the Test Explorer window.